BrianHicks/elm-cli/FIGHTME.md

 ### Argument Uniqueness

 Arguments should be positional and unique by default.
 If an argument is repeated (like a number of files to process), it must be the last argument, and the only repeated argument.
+This is mostly uncontroversial, but why?

+First, positional arguments enable subcommands.
+`kubectl get pods` makes intuitive sense if you've done anything on the command line.
+`kubectl pods get` doesn't work nearly as well.

+Second, aside from position arguments have no meaning.
+If you ignore the position of the arguments to `mv` or `ln`, you have no idea which is the source and which is the destination.
+(Other usability issues here aside&hellip; source/destination confusion is really common.)

 ### Subcommands